Accounting Practice: Definition, Types, and Principles

 3. Public Accounting

 Public accounting corporations serve diverse clients, including service industries, factories, retailers, non-profits, governments, and individuals.
 Public accounting firms offer various services, including auditing, tax preparation, financial statement preparation, investments, and more.
-These companies may also provide bookkeeping, accounting management, consulting, and payroll services and guide customers using accounting software applications.
+These companies may also provide bookkeeping and accounting management, consulting, and payroll services and guide customers using accounting software applications.

 4. Cost Accounting